OfficeDev/open-xml-docs/docs/how-to-replace-the-styles-parts-in-a-word-processing-document.md

 Assuming that the requested part exists, the code must save the entire contents of the **XDocument** passed to the method to the part.
-Each part provides a <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.OpenXmlPart.GetStream(System.IO.FileMode,System.IO.FileAccess)">**GetStream**** method, which returns a Stream.
+Each part provides a **[GetStream](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.openxmlpart.getstream.aspx)** method, which returns a Stream.
 The code passes the Stream instance to the constructor of the [StreamWriter](http://msdn.microsoft.com/en-us/library/wtbhzte9(v=VS.100).aspx) class, creating a stream writer around the stream of the part.
 Finally,